Site icon Discover Ninh Binh

 Share Hires

 If you have been anytime at all in Vietnam, you already have the Grab app.
 If not, get it now !
 Almost as indispensable at Google Maps and Translator, Grab will give you a fixed price between locations, keep a record of your booking and allow you to share a live GPS signal of your journey to friends or relatives.
 And no, it does not require a credit card – just don’t expect drivers to keep change for 500k notes.
-Convenient and safe, Grab is a great boon to the Vietnam traveller.
+Convenient and safe, Grab is a great boon to the Vietnam traveler.

 note: Tipping is not expected but if the fare is 39k, waving off the 1k change is ok.
-If the driver has been especially helpful, a fiver is nice but it is not normal behaviour here.
+If the driver has been especially helpful, a fiver is nice but it is not normal behavior here.
 Most Vietnamese would say the economics have already been established in the price you pay – no need to embellish it further.

 Discover Ninh Binh